insidero/s3-to-mysql-lambda/README.md

 Permissions:
 - S3: Get*, List*
-- AWSLambdaVPCAccessExecutionRole -> because in my case the RDS was in a VPC, although it was publicly available, the lambda needs the role so it can create and delete ENI's.
+- AWSLambdaVPCAccessExecutionRole -> because in my case the RDS was in a VPC, although it was publicly available, the lambda needs the role so it can create and delete ENI's (Elastic network interfaces).
 -"logs:CreateLogGroup",
 -"logs:CreateLogStream",
 -"logs:PutLogEvents",